Artificial018/Artificial018.github.io/README.md

 ## Artificial

-You can use the [editor on GitHub](https://github.com/Artificial018/Artificial018.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Upcoming Videos
 - Got It On Me - Skate 3 Edit
 - Route 66 - Skate 1 Edit